TheInverseKey/steampipe-mod-aws-compliance-baseline/aws_baseline/docs/foundational_security_overview.md

 ## Control Categories

 These are the available categories for AWS Security Hub controls.
 The category for a control reflects the security function that the control applies to.
+The dashboard is broken in to each respective service.

 ### Identify